kent-map/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/43418490-dbc9-4018-aa51-9b11c4b623ad)

-Alyson Hunt is a recent PhD survivor and long-time research associate of the International Centre for Victorian Women Writers at Canterbury Christ Church University.
+Dr Alyson Hunt is a recent PhD survivor and long-time research associate of the International Centre for Victorian Women Writers at Canterbury Christ Church University.
 Her research interests include Victorian crime fiction and denigrating Dickens in favour of his [*contentious point*] much more interesting contemporary, Wilkie Collins.

 ##
 [**Mandy Jones**]()

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://raw.githubusercontent.com/kent-map/kent/main/images/Mandyjones1.jpg)

-Mandy Jones is a PhD researcher at CCCU.
-She spends her time telling anyone who’ll listen (and even those who won’t) that Victoria Holt is an important but neglected author who needs reclaiming as a neo-Victorian novelist.
+Dr Mandy Jones has completed a PhD at CCCU entitled _Unjustly neglected: reclaiming Victoria Holt as a pioneer of Neo-Victorian fiction._ She spends her time telling anyone who’ll listen (and even those who won’t) that Victoria Holt is an important but neglected author who needs reclaiming as a neo-Victorian novelist.
 She is thrilled that this project is literally putting Victoria Holt on the map.

 ##
 [**Miroslava Karaskova**]()